ystv/showtime/README.md

 ## Setup

-Download the OAuth client from the Google Cloud Console (APIs and services /
-    Credentials) and save it as `credentials.json` in the project directory.
+Download the OAuth client from the Google Cloud Console (APIs and services / Credentials) and save it as `youtube.json` in the project directory in a new folder called credentials.

 Create an empty postgres database.